xg01/tmux-nvim-integration-for-elixir/README.md

 # tmux-nvim-integration-for-elixir
-An attempt at emulating the human computer-interface of Lisp and Emacs/Slime with Elixir and Neovim/Tmux.
+A Neovim API to provide interactive development with Elixir.

+This relies on [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) for parsing the Elixir AST and [vim-slime](https://github.com/jpalardy/vim-slime) to send commands to Tmux.

 ## Features
-- Scripts for starting iex -- similar to [npm scripts](https://docs.npmjs.com/cli/v8/using-npm/scripts)
+- Start iex sessions
-- Hot reloading of modules in buffer
+- Hot reload modules inferred from the Vim cursor

-## Assumptions
-This relies on [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) for parsing the Elixir AST and [vim-slime](https://github.com/jpalardy/vim-slime) to send commands to Tmux.